 1. Process Building

 It’s also vital to reflect on what’s not working so well.
 Ask yourself where you and your team spend the most time on a weekly basis.
-Perhaps you noticed that you’re spending a disproportionate amount of time on one process over the others.
+Perhaps you've noticed that you’re spending a disproportionate amount of time on one process over others.
 If this is the case, you can ask yourself the following questions:

 - What is this process for?
 Do we absolutely need this process?
 If the process is mandatory, are there parts of it that we can adjust or get rid of?

 - Who is involved in this process?
 Do we need more (or less) people to handle this task?

 - How do we communicate this process?
 If we promote more effective communication practices, will this process become easier?

 Thinking through the reasons behind the process may show you the bare bones essentials, in hopes that you can break it down into smaller pieces and adjust each as necessary.
 The goal is to make the administrative work minimal so everyone can focus on the practice’s main mission – helping clients.
 Not only does this benefit your clients, it also lessens anxiety and workload for yourself and your staff.